virtual/100daysofcode/index.md

 - [React LeafletJS](https://github.com/PaulLeCam/react-leaflet)
 - Learned how to request additional fields from the [National Parks API](https://www.nps.gov/subjects/digital/nps-data-api.htm)
+- Developed out single Sight info page for Yellowstone Odyssey

 ## Day 56: 2017-10-18 Wednesday

 > A long but productive day: implemented mLab to have a shared mongodb for our team, added data and routes 56/#100DaysOfCode #mtcs07boz

 - [mLab for external MongoDB](https://mlab.com/home)
+- Long day of getting information to pull for one sight.
+(Very frustrating!)
+Missing the understanding of tying React routes to the Express routes (working in Postman!)
+- With Mark's help used a different named route to get information for a single sight: /sightInfo instead of /sight/:id

 ## Day 55: 2017-10-17 Tuesday

 > Starting on group projects and building out our @balsamiq wireframes for @mtcodeschool / #mtcs07boz 🐃 55/#100DaysOfCode

+- Implemented javascript-quiz-using-json and rebuilt to allow for element to be placed inside a div
+- Developed quiz questions
+- Added feature card components

 ## Day 54: 2017-10-16 Monday